Belle Meade Plantation: History

+Jackson enjoyed the sport of live bird wing shooting.
+He donated a parcel of land on the estate to build a shooting lodge, and founded the Belle Meade Gun Club in 1898.
+The club hosted the U.S. Wing Shot Championship in October, 1998.
+Celebrity exhibition marksman, Annie Oakley, visited the Belle Meade Gun Club on October 26, 1899, as a special guest in a shooting competition.

 William Hicks Jackson died in 1903, and his adult son, William Harding Jackson, died later the same year from Typhoid fever.
 Due to financial problems since the Panic of 1893 combined with the advent of baseball, which meant that horse racing was no longer the top American sport, and the temperance movement against horse racing and associated gambling, the trustee of the estate decided to sell Belle Meade in 1906.

-A business syndicate called The Belle Meade Land Company purchased a large portion of the Belle Meade acreage to develop a residential community that would also be known as Belle Meade.
+A business syndicate called The Belle Meade Land Company purchased a large portion of the Belle Meade acreage to develop a residential community that would also be called "Belle Meade".
 After raising private donations, the company released the deer from the fenced park.
 In 1938, most of Belle Meade's former acreage was incorporated into the independent city of Belle Meade, Tennessee.

 The Mansion and 30 acres were preserved by private owners.
 Five other families would live in the home until 1953, when the State of Tennessee bought the Mansion and eight outbuildings on the property to ensure its preservation.
 The state deeded the property to the Association for the Preservation of Tennessee Antiquities.
 It is operated as an attraction, museum, winery and onsite restaurant.
 In the 1970s, it was listed on the National Register of Historic Places.